DebugTsang/pyconhk_survey/post-event-survey.md

 ---
 ## Marketing Consent

-By participating in this conference, you have the option to opt-in for direct marketing communications from our organization and our partners.
+By participating in this conference, you have the option to opt-in for direct marketing communications from our organization and our partners with the Name / Email / Phone number.
 Please indicate your preference below:
 12. Direct Marketing Communication from conference organizers.
 - [ ] Yes, I would like to receive direct marketing communications from the conference organizers.
 - [ ] No, I do not wish to receive any direct marketing communications from conference organizers.